ywang0789/DriveSave/README.md

 --------------------------------------------------------------------------------
-For developement only:
+# For development only:

-Requirements:
+## Requirements:
 - Node.js

 Instructions for live preview of changes:
-1. cd to directory
+1. cd to the directory
 2. ```npm install``` to download all dependencies from package.json
 3. ```npx expo start```
 4. scan QR code with expo go